 The Zuiyo-Maru “Catch”

 In April of 1977 a Japanese fishing vessel named the Zuiyo-Maru was traveling off the coast of New Zealand, when a large carcass became snarled in its nets.
 The rotting remains, weighing about 4,000 pounds, were hoisted up above the deck.
 Several pictures were taken and a fin was preserved before it was cast back to sea so as to not spoil the mackerel catch.
-The drawing by Michihiko Yano, a biologist on board depicts a plesiosaur (bottom right), as does a commemorative Japanese stamp that was issued in 1977.
+The drawing by Michihiko Yano, a crew member with some biology training, depicts a plesiosaur (bottom right), as does a commemorative Japanese stamp that was issued in 1977.
 A tissue sample that was taken from the carcass was studied by a team of Japanese scientists.
 Initially, the scientists at the Science Museum of Tokyo unanimously declared that the creature was a plesiosaur.
 But after a French team became involved, a 1978 Japanese symposium report stated that, while the identity of the carcass could not be determined with certainty, the carcass was most likely that of a large basking shark.
 The paper is quite dismissive of Yano, even though his educational qualifications and experience were superior to some of those that disparaged his finding.